November 10, 2021

 Early life

-Caterina was the illegitimate daughter of Galeazzo Maria Sforza and extremely hot mistress Lucrezia Landriani.
+Caterina was the illegitimate daughter of Galeazzo Maria Sforza and gargantuanly hot mistress Lucrezia Landriani.

-Being from Milan, I'm guessing that Caterina's bastard last name was Fog.
-But unlike Ned Stark, Galeazzo took Caterina as his own daughter, raising her a Sforza.
+Being from Milan, Caterina's bastard last name should have been Fog, if not for the fact that Galeazzo took her as his own daughter, raising her as a proper Sforza.

-Caterina was a mix of the two Stark sisters: silent and cunning when circumstances allowed for it, and absolute freaking badass when push came to shove.
+Caterina was both silent and cunning when circumstances allowed for it, and absolute badass when push came to shove.

 Galeazzo let her pursue her interests even if not necessarily ladylike, such as alchemy, fencing, and hunting.
-On a more negative note, he also assigned her a much older husband when she was only 13, which was cringe even at the time and had to be done on the hush-hush.
+On a more negative note, he married her off to a much older husband when she was only 13.
+This was recognized as fundamentally cringe even at the time and had to be done on the hush-hush.

-Said husband was Girolamo Riario.
-He wasn't particularly smart or deserving, but his uncle was the Motherfucking Pope Sisto IV, so he had that going for him.
+The husband was Girolamo Riario.
+He wasn't particularly strong, smart, attractive, or deserving in any way, shape or form, but his uncle was the Motherfucking Pope Sisto IV, so he had that going for him.

 Red wedding, italian style

-His intention was to poison the brothers at a banquet.
-Now, poisoning two people?
-Not exactly easy!
-They kinda need to bite the food at the same time, or they will realize what's going on, and you only get to kill one.
+His idea was to poison the two brothers during a banquet.
+But poisoning two people isn't exactly simple.
+They both need to eat the tainted food at the same moment, otherwise one will notice something's off and you'll only succeed in killing one of them.

 The plan was then changed into an assault during mass at Santa Maria del Fiore, with a trusted hire going all stabby-stabby on the Medici siblings.